Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Add form validation to newMatch
+- [ ] //TODO flesh out getMainAnnotatorOfMatch

 - [ ] Once you have internet
+  - [ ] Update faq component link to different divs in the FAQ
   - [ ] 3 sec. rewind and ff buttons
   - [ ] Track categories as well as move names (//TODO get category from item)
+  - [ ] add matchUrl form validation that seems to look good but button enabling and disabling as well as database functionality need to be con firmed
   - [ ] Add non-binary gender options

 - [ ] Add way to handle when someone is not connected
 - [ ] Test the new root node works (by annotating multiple times deep in the tree)
 - [ ] Test isWin and isDraw?